section-engineering-education/engineering-education/content/articles/working-with-csv-files-in-python/index.md

 ### Convert multiple JSON files to CSV files
 A JSON file contains basic data structures and objects in JavaScript Object Notation (JSON).
 The most common use case is sending data between an internet app and a server.

-A CSV file is created by concatenating/merging/joining several JSON files (at least one column must be the same in each file) and saving the result as a flattened data frame.
+A CSV file is created by concatenating, merging or joining several JSON files (at least one column must be the same in each file) and saving the result as a flattened data frame.
 The following sample will help you understand the task's whole procedure:

 **Example program:**

-We'll input two JSON files and output a CSV.
+We will input two JSON files and output a CSV.
 The used JSON files are:

 `first.json file`